 Believe it or not, Smoked Ham is one of the first types of cured meats that I taught myself how to make.
 I did some reading about how to brine and smoke them properly and formulated my recipe.
 This recipe is now known as il porcellino salumi Berkeley Ham and is served on our sandwiches.

 As I taught myself this process, I did not have access to raw pork legs, so I used pork shoulders as I developed the recipe.
-The results were fattier than a traditional ham because of the part of the pig that I was using, but the flavor was unmistakable and is now known as our signature, Maple Mustard Glazed Berkeley Hams.
+The results were fattier than a traditional ham because of the part of the pig that I was using, but the flavor was unmistakable.
+It is now known as our signature Maple Mustard Glazed Berkeley Hams.

 Because I’ve spent a good portion of my time knuckles deep in pigs, people often come to me with questions.
 What is ham, and where is it cut from the pig?
 How should I prepare and cook a whole ham?

 What is ham, and what part of the pig is it?

 Ham is cut from the back leg of a pig.
 The leg can be divided into three distinct muscles, and each one varies in size.